J-onasJones/BetterSimpleConfig/README.md

 # BetterSimpleConfig
-An upgrade of magistermaks's fabric-simplelibs simple-config system
+An upgrade of magistermaks's fabric-simplelibs simple-config system with MC Mod integration